 Project managers, site supervisors, mine managers, line managers, engineers, senior administrators and other professionals who engage contractors or who are contractors themselves.

 This is a professional development support program to those undertaking the Diploma of Contract Management.

 - Controlling OHS risk within the contract.

 Participants should be able to:

 - Understand the broad legal framework for contracts

-- Identify when they have a contract and what terms exist within the contract
+- Identify when there is a binding contract and what terms exist within the contract

 - Prepare a plan to manage the contract risks and the relationships with key stakeholders

 - Describe a range of approaches to risk management